opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 - Does a JS implementation (forked from isomomorphic git) suit our needs of faster iteration speeds better than a WebAssembly implementation?
 - Is a JS implementation fast enough?
+  - We likely don't need a hyper optimized git implementation yet and can always optimize down the road.
 - State management differences (syncing file systems etc.)?
 - Ease of debugging (for faster iteration speeds).
 A pure JS implementation is straightforward to debug.